Documentation Contents:

 Texture foldout:

-This is a simple script, so it will throw an error if you try to access an index that does not exist.
-It is expected that your program that you tie to the robot will use correct logic for your game.
+This simple script will throw an error if you access an index that does not exist.
+Your game code should provide correct logic.

-To do away with the icons completely, simple toggle them off in the editor as such:
+To disable icons entirely, toggle them off in the editor:

 You can find example scripts in the scene.
-Look for the UseExample object.
-Open the script to see application.
-This script shows roughly how you’d implement the features into your own program.
+Look for the UseExample object and open the script to see application.

 Thruster Control

-First off, if you want to create your own thruster effects, you may alter the robot by removing the thrusters in the prefab.
-Or simply disable them and remove the corresponding script from the prefab’s root object.
-Removing or disabling the thrusters may be necessary because particle effects can differ between rendering options in Unity.
-So, while the thrusters are useful in most circumstances, they might get in the way in some situations.
+If you want to create your own thruster effects, you may alter the robot by removing the thrusters in the prefab, or simply disable them and remove the corresponding script from the prefab’s root object.
+Particle effects can differ between rendering options in Unity, so while the default thrusters work in most cases, they may get in the way in some.